 The Oahu Coastal Loop drive from Diamond Head to Waimea Bay has many highlights, such as Diamond Head State Monument and Koko Head Regional Park.
 Don’t miss Hoomaluhia Botanical Gardens, 400 acres of tropical beauty representing fauna found in different geographic regions throughout the world, nestled between the sea and the Koolau Mountain Range.
 You’ll be surrounded by vibrant colors and heavenly aromas.
 Best of all, there is no charge to visit Hoomaluhia Botanical Gardens.
 Find out the best free attractions in every state.

 Idaho: Bruneau Sand Dunes State Park

 If you grew up someplace with snowy winters, you probably had experience snow sledding.
 But have you ever gone sledding on a hill of sand?
 At Idaho’s Bruneau Sand Dunes State Park, you can do just that.
 This desert park features two awe-inspiring mountains of sand, the tallest of which climbs 470 feet towards the sky.
 Sleds are available for rent at the visitor center for anyone who wants the unique experience of sliding down these warm, sandy hills.
-The park also boasts an observatory for gazing at the night stars.

 Illinois: Anderson Japanese Gardens